IntersectMBO/cardano-haskell-packages/README.md

 $ cabal build cardano-prelude
 ```

-You can troubleshoot a failed build plan using the cabal flags `--constraint`, `--allow-newer- and `--allow-older`.
+You can troubleshoot a failed build plan using the cabal flags `--constraint`, `--allow-newer` and `--allow-older`.
 Once you have obtained a working build plan, you should revise you cabal file with appropriate constraints.

 ### ... by building packages with Nix